Indrayani Jatra

-Indrayani Jatra is an annual celebration done at Kathmandu, Nepal.
+Indrayani Jatra is an annual festival celebrated in Kathmandu, Nepal.
 The festival is held for eight days every year, starting on Marga Krishna Ekadashi (late November).
 The festival is celebrated by both Buddhist and Hindu communities together.
-The origin of the Jatra is unknown, but is believed to be started by the Licchavi.
+The origin of the Jatra is unknown, but it is believed to have been started by the Licchavi.

 Mythology

 According to the mythology, Indrayaini was one of the eight daughter of goddess Vatsala Maju (Bhuvaneshwori) of the Kathmandu valley, however she was poor and ignored by the family.
 Once Vatsala Maju invited all her daughters for a feast on the 29th day of Chilla (Paha Charhe), which occurs on the fifth lunar month of Nepal Era calendar.
 Seven of the daughters were served well on golden plates, but Indrayani and her children were ignored and given hard millet bread on leaf plates.
 She was harassed and ignored for being poor.
 This behaviour made her sad, and she left without eating the food.
 While going back home, her kids cried for being hungry.
 Indrayani could not handle the children's cries.
 So, she even could not remember where she left her children.
 By the time she reached her home, she was alone.
 An old woman saw her and gave her a pumpkin.
 Indrayani took the pumpkin and put it on the fire to cook.
 But she could not concentrate on cooking and cried for the whole night and slept.
 The next morning, there was smoke in the kitchen, so she rushed to check.
 However, instead of finding fire, she found a pot full of gold.
 The pumpkin had turned into the gold.
 But she was not felt greedy while seeing the gold.
 She took some piece of the gold and kept the remaining in the Bishnumati River for others to find.
 Because she had gold now, she was named Luti Ajima (Lu meaning gold in Newari).
 Her mother also started to treat her well.
 But she had not forgotten the mistreatment in the feast.
 So instead of joining the feast, she removed her jewellery and start feeding food to the gold jewelleriser and shouts out that they loved her wealth but not her.
 She went back to her home and decided to make a feast without inviting her mother or sisters.
 The Jatra is celebrated to mark the same feast.